ZahraAdahman/erdos2022-project/README.md

 # erdos2022-project

+## Project descripsion

+COVID-19 adverse health outcomes such as mortality rate are associated with multiple Demographic, Environmental and Socioeconomic (DES) factors.
+Precise estimation of the association patterns can help improve the understanding of social and environmental justice issues related to the impact of the pandemic.
+In this project, we extracted a subset of New Jersey COVID-19 socioexposomic data and developed Interpretable Machine Learning (IML) methods to identify important nonlinear health effects and interactions at local (municipality) scales.
+Our results show that IML can be an effective supplement to traditional statistical and geospatial models for uncovering underlying complex patterns even for small sample sets.

 ## Goal of the project
 We handle COVID-19 Health Risk data in New Jersey.
 The goal is to use interpretable Machine Learning methods to capture important nonlinear health effects (particularly the complex interactions), and evaluate the consistency with those captured by linear models.